ZiyuZhang1/Deep-learning/README.md

 `Visualize_RMSDs_DiffDock.R`: Visualizations of DiffDock predictions in regard to evaluating performance.

-'diffdock_job.sh' Jobscript to submit diffdock to an HPC environment
+`diffdock_job.sh` Jobscript to submit diffdock to an HPC environment

-'sbdd_job.py' A script that creates and submits DiffSBDD jobscripts for each PDB file to a HPC environment
+`sbdd_job.py` A script that creates and submits DiffSBDD jobscripts for each PDB file to a HPC environment

 ## Data
-'atoms_count.txt' number of atoms for each ligand
+`atoms_count.txt` number of atoms for each ligand

-'binding_pocket.txt' binding pocket residues for each PDB
+`binding_pocket.txt` binding pocket residues for each PDB

-'pdb_ids.txt' contains all PDB IDs
+`pdb_ids.txt` contains all PDB IDs

-'protein_ligand_csv' contains file path for protein PDB file and ligand SDF file.
+`protein_ligand_csv` contains file path for protein PDB file and ligand SDF file.